 Psychotherapy can help you deal with depression by teaching you to:

-Understand the behaviors, emotions, and ideas that contribute to your depressed state.
+- Understand the behaviors, emotions, and ideas that contribute to your depressed state.

-Understand and identify the life problems or events that contribute to your depression and help you understand which aspects of those problems you can solve or improve.
+- Understand and identify the life problems or events that contribute to your depression and help you understand which aspects of those problems you can solve or improve.

-Regain a sense of control and pleasure in life.
+- Regain a sense of control and pleasure in life.

-Learn coping techniques and problem-solving skills.
+- Learn coping techniques and problem-solving skills.

 Types Of Therapy For Depression

-Another common psychotherapy used in the treatment of depression is Interpersonal Therapy (IPT).
+Another common psychotherapy used in depression counseling is interpersonal therapy (IPT).
 This is especially useful in treating depression related to situations and relationships like the loss of a loved one or major life changes.